Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization: Theory

 Consider the \ouralg algorithm of Figure~\ref{alg:hyperband_infinite}.
 The algorithm uses \succhalv (Figure~\ref{alg:hyperband_infinite}) as a subroutine that takes a finite set of arms as input and outputs an estimate of the best performing arm in the set.
-We first analyze \succhalv (SHA) for a given set of limits $\nu_i$ and then consider the performance of SHA when $\nu_i$ are drawn randomly according to $F$.
+We first analyze \succhalv (SH) for a given set of limits $\nu_i$ and then consider the performance of SH when $\nu_i$ are drawn randomly according to $F$.
 We then analyze the \ouralg algorithm.
 We note that the algorithm of Figure~\ref{alg:hyperband_infinite} was originally proposed by \cite{karnin2013almost} for the stochastic setting.
 However, \citet{JamiesonTalwalkar2015} analyzed it in the non-stochastic setting and also found it to work well in practice.
-By a simple modification of the proof of \cite{JamiesonTalwalkar2015} we have the following theorem
+Extending the result of \cite{JamiesonTalwalkar2015} we have the following theorem:

 \begin{theorem} Fix $n$ arms.
 Let $\nu_i = \displaystyle\lim_{\tau \rightarrow \infty} \ell_{i,\tau}$ and assume $\nu_1 \leq \dots \leq \nu_n$.
 For any $\epsilon >0$ let